hito-de-jiro/Autoloader-comics-schedule/README.md

 ## Comics loader
-Web scraper to parse images(several website with comics) using Selenium, bs4, lxml.
-Added multithreading and scheduler.
+Web scraper to parse images(several website with comics) using Requests, Beautiful Soup, lxml.
+Added subprocess and scheduler.
 Download only updates.